top of page

 Historian of the U.S.-Mexican Borderlands

 Dr. Sonia Hernández is the George T. & Gladys H. Abell Professor of Liberal Arts Endowment II at Texas A&M University.
 She joined the History Department in 2014 after seven years as Assistant and Associate Professor of History at the University of Texas-Pan American.
 She is a core faculty member and former director of the Latino/a & Mexican American Studies Program at Texas A&M. She is a former UT Board of Regents' Teaching Excellence Fellow, former Fulbright Fellow, a Texas A&M University Chancellor EDGES Fellow and Arts & Humanities Fellow, and a two-time National Endowment for the Humanities Fellow.
-Hernández received her PhD in Latin American History from the University of Houston in 2006; she has focused her research on Texas & the Southwest, Modern Mexico, and Mexican American History with particular emphases on labor, political economy, women, and border relations.
+Hernández received her PhD in Latin American History from the University of Houston in 2006; she has focused her research on Texas & the Southwest, Modern Mexico, and Mexican American History with particular emphases on women, labor, and political economy.

 IMG_2029_edited.jpg